Conningbrook Lakes Country Park

 The Country Park is open the whole year, but accessibility will vary according to the seasons, and certain areas may be off limits at times due to ongoing development work.

 Conningbrook Lakes Country Park is open seven days a week, from early morning to early evening.
-For opening times please visit Ashford Leisure Trust - Julie Rose Stadium page
+For opening times please visit the Julie Rose Stadium website, run by Freedom Leisure.

 Although basic infrastructure is now in place to allow visitors to walk around parts of the lake on informal and unsurfaced paths, visitors should be aware that all parts of the site, including the main access track, can become extremely muddy or flooded during the winter and in periods of high rainfall.